kizu/kizu.ru/src/posts/2024-10-22-tree-counting-and-random/index.en.md

 7. Just in case, I am using the [captured custom property](https://blog.kizu.dev/captured-custom-properties/) for the `--closest-prime`, so it would be calculated only once on the `ol`, and not on every `li`.

 While this algorithm is likely unnecessary, it can be used for any similar purpose — when we’d like to round something to the closest number in some range.
-I have been thinking about this for a while and will open a CSSWG issue with a proposal to add this as an additional ability of a `round()` function.
+I have been thinking about this for a while and opened [a CSSWG issue](https://github.com/w3c/csswg-drafts/issues/11067) with a proposal to add this as an additional ability of a `round()` function.

 ##### Multiple Random Numbers